 Medications such as steroids, seizure medications and medications for asthma can also bring on/ and or mimic depressive symptoms.

-Chronic pain and stressful medical illnesses can cause depression as well.
+You can see this bias when women suffer from nonspecific medical illness such, anxiety OR depression.
 Women are often treated insensitively when illnesses involving chronic pain is involved.
 Sexism is rampant.
 Women often told that they are in need of counseling for anxiety, that their illnesses are psychosomatic, or to have their symptoms dismissed.

 This, of course, is likely to increase any symptoms of depression and anxiety they already have from feeling pain and being ill.